 Currently, Miatta is the coordinator of the military sexual trauma treatment program at the Los Angeles Veterans Center, where she provides PTSD treatment for male and female veterans from various war eras, including WWII, Vietnam, Korean, Persian Gulf, Operation Iraqi Freedom, and Operation Enduring Freedom.

-Jennifer received her BS degree in business administration from Pepperdine University in 1998, where she graduated magna cum laude, and obtained her juris doctor from Pepperdine University School of Law in 2002, where she graduated cum laude and was a member of the Pepperdine Law Review.
+Jennifer received her B.S. degree in business administration from Pepperdine University in 1998, where she graduated magna cum laude, and obtained her J.D. from Pepperdine University School of Law in 2002, where she graduated cum laude and was a member of the Pepperdine Law Review.

 Brad Starkey is a partner in Jerry Johnson and Associates (JJ&A), a design firm specializing in marketing the products of entertainment and retail-based Fortune 500 Companies.
 JJ&A's current client base includes the Walt Disney Company, DreamWorks, Mattel Toys, Express Stores, Warner Brothers, Universal Pictures, Disney Store, and Sunkist.

 Prior to JJ&A, Brad was marketing manager for Ventura County National Bank, a small business bank headquartered in Oxnard, California.
 From 1988 to 1992, he was in charge of marketing, including promoting the bank, its subsidiaries, and the complete line of products and services.

 Brad is a graduate of Pepperdine University, Seaver College.
 He graduated in 1988 with a degree in advertising.
 He serves the University on the Seaver Board of Visitors, the Alumni Leadership Council, and as chair of Seaver's career coaching program.